Donate

 Be a good listener.
 If you have special interests, you might be excited to share all of the details with new friends.
 Don’t make the mistake of talking too much about your favorite subject, though.
 Give others a chance to change the subject and talk about what’s going on in their lives.
 Use active listening techniques to stay engaged.

 Work on reading body language.
 This is a useful skill whether you’re trying to gauge if a person is romantically interested in you or if a friend is bored with the conversation.
-If reading body cues is a weak point for you, ask friends to give you pointers.
+If reading body language is a weak point for you, ask friends to give you pointers.
 You can also learn from watching other people’s interactions or browsing through online guides.

 Identify unhealthy relationships.
 Accept that not everyone is going to make a suitable friend or romantic partner.
 Reflect on your interactions.
 Does the other person talk down to you or make jokes that hurt your feelings?
 Do they only talk about themselves?
 Do they seem overly judgmental of you or other people?
 If you feel uncomfortable or undervalued, perhaps you and the other person aren’t a good match.